manahanCoded/GeoAWARE/README.md

 # GeoAWARE

-Short project description – An Application for Reporting and mapping out Crimes
+Short project description – An Application for Reporting and Providing Visualization of Real-time report mapping Crimes.

 ![App Screenshot](./new_client/public/img/logo.png)